Jabra Elite Active 65t Wireless Sports Earbuds

 66 Audio have outdone almost everyone with their BTS Pro Wireless Bluetooth Headphones.
 These are classic over-ear headphones for running with a few design twists that allow them to be transported easily.
 They produce some of the highest quality sounds you’ll hear from running headphones at any price.
 This is an upgrade of their previous BTS headphones and the changes start with Bluetooth 4.2.
 Battery life is also improved and has been ramped up from the already outrageous 25 hours of the standard BTS to 40 hours for this upgraded version.

 Controls are easy to master and conveniently located on the exterior of the device.
 The fit is generally outstanding and extremely comfortable and they tend to stay in place no matter how hard you are hitting the pavement.
 You’re going to pay more for 66 Audio’s BTS Pro, but there’s no denying you’re going to get what you pay for in this instance.
 As such, they’ve earned the right to be our Premium Choice.
+Our handy guide to the best Bluetooth earpieces features more great products like this.

 Best in class battery performance